lijing-21/website-1/docs/chapter 3/Save Recorded Cases.md

 ### Scenarios

-1. AREX can record real online traffic to generate rich test cases, which can then be solidified and expanded based on your needs to increase the number of test cases.
+1. AREX can record real online traffic to generate rich test cases, which can then be saved for your needs to increase the number of test cases.

 2. Test cases recorded by AREX will be deleted if they exceed the validity period.
 By saving test cases manually, they can be retained for a longer time and replayed anytime you want.